Motor Focus: Fast Ego-Motion Prediction for Assistive Visual Navigation: Methodology

 Applying \( \mathbf{H} \) to \( \mathbf{P_1} \) provides a prediction of where each grid point would be if only the camera's motion (ego-motion) affected it:

-The noise term $\mathbf{\epsilon}$ of this study is defined by the difference between the predicted positions of the pixels due to ego-motion and the predicted positions of the pixels without ego-motion, which represents the displacement caused exclusively by the camera's motion, ignoring any independent object movements:
+The residual term $\mathbf{\epsilon} \in \mathbb{R}^{H \times W \times 2} $ of this study is defined by the difference between the predicted positions of the pixels due to the camera motion and the predicted positions of the pixels without camera motion, which represents the displacement caused exclusively by the camera's motion, ignoring any independent object movements:

 The compensated optical flow then can be derived by correcting the raw optical flow \( \mathbf{f} \) for the motion attributable to the observer's (camera's) own campaign.
-This correction ensures that \( \mathbf{f}' \) predominantly reflects the motion of objects relative to the observer, rather than due to the observer's own motion.
+This correction ensures that \( \mathbf{f}' \) predominantly reflects the motion of objects relative to the observer, rather than due to the observer's motion.
 This is expressed mathematically as:

-Here, \( \mathbf{f}' \) represents the motion vectors corrected for ego-motion, highlighting only those movements that are due to objects moving in the scene rather than the camera itself.
+Here, \( \mathbf{f}' \) represents the motion vectors corrected for camera motion, highlighting only those movements that are due to objects moving in the scene rather than the camera itself.